-- 41. Residents who need assistance getting to the bathroom often wait for long periods of time for staff to respond to their call pendants.
+- 39. Residents who need assistance getting to the bathroom often wait for long periods of time for staff to respond to their call pendants.
 Because they must wait so long for assistance, some residents have given up using the toilet altogether, instead relying on adult briefs and a caregiver to clean and change them when they have time.
 Incontinent residents often wait for thirty minutes or more for a staff member to help them change out of soiled briefs, raising the risk of urinary tract infections and decubitus ulcers.
 For example, an inspector from Community Care Licensing found in May 2016 that BROOKDALE San Pablo had insufficient staff to meet the residents' needs, noting that "[i]ndividuals requiring incontinence care are not always changed in a timely manner."
 In November 2016, a licensing inspector found that even though a resident at BROOKDALE Cherry Hills was paying for regular incontinence checks, she was left lying on the floor for an extended amount of time after a fall because staff failed to check on her.
-In March of 2017, a licensing inspector cited BROOKDALE Palm Springs for not providing a resident with those basic and personal care services-assistance with showering, dressing, transportation and medication-that the resident needed and for which the facility was being paid. - 42.
+In March of 2017, a licensing inspector cited BROOKDALE Palm Springs for not providing a resident with those basic and personal care services-assistance with showering, dressing, transportation and medication-that the resident needed and for which the facility was being paid. - 40.
 Insufficient staffing has also caused and continues to cause errors in medication administration, including providing the wrong dosage or the wrong medication, untimely or missed doses, and/or a failure to implement physicians' orders.
 Community Care Licensing has documented several recent examples from BROOKDALE's Sonoma County facilities that illustrate the broader problem.
 Community Care Licensing records show that the agency cited BROOKDALE Chanate five times on consecutive visits between October 28, 2015 and October 13, 2016 for failing to give residents their prescribed medications.
-At BROOKDALE Windsor, a

-1 resident recently received a double dose of medication because the nurse who administered the 2 first dose failed to document that it had been given.
-On a different occasion, staff gave a resident 3 at BROOKDALE Windsor a medication that had been prescribed for a different resident.
-4 Meanwhile, at BROOKDALE Rohnert Park, licensing inspectors found that staff were not 5 properly trained on storing and administering residents' medication, leading to a narcotic pill that 6 went missing in August 2016 and staff's failure to administer medications in October 2016.
-7 Numerous other reports issued by Community Care Licensing confirm that problems with 8 medication administration pervade Defendants' facilities throughout California.
-For example, 9 Community Care Licensing cited BROOKDALE Palm Springs when 20 residents missed their 10 medication doses on December 24, 2016 because there was no med tech on duty.
-11 43.
-BROOKDALE's understaffing creates many dangerous situations for residents.
+At BROOKDALE Windsor, a resident recently received a double dose of medication because the nurse who administered the first dose failed to document that it had been given.
+On a different occasion, staff gave a resident at BROOKDALE Windsor a medication that had been prescribed for a different resident.

+Meanwhile, at BROOKDALE Rohnert Park, licensing inspectors found that staff were not properly trained on storing and administering residents' medication, leading to a narcotic pill that went missing in August 2016 and staff's failure to administer medications in October 2016.

+Numerous other reports issued by Community Care Licensing confirm that problems with medication administration pervade Defendants' facilities throughout California.
+For example, Community Care Licensing cited BROOKDALE Palm Springs when 20 residents missed their medication doses on December 24, 2016 because there was no med tech on duty.